sagemath/trac_to_gh/Issue 4803.md

 # Issue 4803: improvements to the polyhedra module documentation

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4803

 Original creator: sbarthelemy